Krishna: Iconography

 Krishna is often depicted wearing a peacock-feather wreath or crown, and playing the bansuri (Indian flute).
-In this form, he is usually shown standing with one leg bent in front of the other in the Tribhanga posture.
+In this form, he is usually shown standing with one leg bent in front of the other in the tribhanga posture.
 He is sometimes accompanied by cows or a calf, which symbolise the divine herdsman Govinda.
-Alternatively, he is shown as a romantic young boy with the gopis (milkmaids), often making music or playing pranks.
+Alternatively, he is shown as a romantic young boy with the gopis (milkmaids), often playing music or playing pranks.

 Krishna lifting Govardhana at Bharat Kala Bhavan, recovered from Varanasi.
-It is dated to the Gupta Empire era (4th/6th century CE).
+It is dated to the Gupta Empire era (4th-6th century CE).

-In other icons, he is a part of battlefield scenes of the epic Mahabharata.
-He is shown as a charioteer, notably when he is addressing the Pandava prince Arjuna, symbolically reflecting the events that led to the Bhagavad Gita – a scripture of Hinduism.
-In these popular depictions, Krishna appears in the front as the charioteer, either as a counsel listening to Arjuna or as the driver of the chariot while Arjuna aims his arrows in the battlefield of Kurukshetra.
+In other depictions, he is a part of battlefield scenes of the Mahabharata.
+He is shown as a charioteer, while addressing Arjuna, symbolically reflecting the events that led to the Bhagavad Gita.
+In these depictions, Krishna appears in the front as the charioteer, either counseling Arjuna or as the driver of the chariot while Arjuna aims his arrows on the battlefield of Kurukshetra.

-Alternate icons of Krishna show him as a baby (Bala Krishna, the child Krishna), a toddler crawling on his hands and knees, a dancing child, or an innocent-looking child playfully stealing or consuming butter (Makkan Chor), holding Laddu in his hand (Laddu Gopal) or as a cosmic infant sucking his toe while floating on a banyan leaf during the Pralaya (the cosmic dissolution) observed by sage Markandeya.
-Regional variations in the iconography of Krishna are seen in his different forms, such as Jaganatha in Odisha, Vithoba in Maharashtra, Shrinathji in Rajasthan and Guruvayoorappan in Kerala.
+Alternate depictions of Krishna show him as a baby (Bala Krishna, the child Krishna), a toddler crawling on his hands and knees, a dancing child, or an innocent-looking child playfully stealing or consuming butter (depicted as Makhan Chor), holding Laddu in his hand (depicted as Laddu Gopal) or as a cosmic infant sucking his toe while floating on a banyan leaf during the Pralaya (the cosmic dissolution) observed by sage Markandeya.

-Guidelines for the preparation of Krishna icons in design and architecture are described in medieval-era Sanskrit texts on Hindu temple arts such as Vaikhanasa agama, Vishnu dharmottara, Brihat samhita, and Agni Purana.
+Guidelines for the preparation of depictions of Krishna in architecture are described in medieval-era Sanskrit texts on Hindu temple arts such as Vaikhanasa agama, Vishnu dharmottara, Brihat samhita, and Agni Purana.
 Similarly, early medieval-era Tamil texts also contain guidelines for sculpting Krishna and Rukmini.
 Several statues made according to these guidelines are in the collections of the Government Museum, Chennai.

-Krishna iconography forms an important element in the figural sculpture on 17th–19th century terracotta temples of Bengal.
+Krishna iconography forms an important element in the figural sculpture in the 17th–19th century terracotta temples of Bengal.
 In many temples, the stories of Krishna are depicted on a long series of narrow panels along the base of the facade.
-In other temples, the important Krishnalila episodes are depicted on large brick panels above the entrance arches or on the walls surrounding the entrance.
+In other temples, the important Krishna-lila episodes are depicted on large brick panels above the entrance arches or on the walls surrounding the entrance.

 Life and legends

-This summary is an account based on literary details from the Mahābhārata, the Harivamsa, the Bhagavata Purana, and the Vishnu Purana.
-The scenes from the narrative are set in ancient India, mostly in the present states of Uttar Pradesh, Bihar, Rajasthan, Haryana, Delhi, and Gujarat.
-The legends about Krishna's life are called Krishna charitas (IAST: Kṛṣṇacaritas).
+This summary is an account based on literary details from the Mahabharata, the Harivamsa, the Bhagavata Purana, and the Vishnu Purana.
+The scenes from these narratives are set in ancient India, mostly in the present states of Uttar Pradesh, Bihar, Rajasthan, Haryana, Delhi, and Gujarat.
+The legends about Krishna's life are called Krishna charitas.